JorgeUbaldoR/lei-24-s1-1dm-makeItSimple/plantFloorManager(BDDAD)/Sprint 3/usbd28/Readme_usbd28.md

 ### 1. User Story Description

->  As a Production Manager, I want to get the list of parts used in a product.
+>  As a Production Manager, I want to have a list of all reserved materials and components, their quantity and the ID of the supplier.

 ### 2. Resolution